 - 8 months to less than 2 years — eligible for a work permit for the same duration as your program.
 For example, if you completed a 1-year program, you are eligible for a 1-year work permit

-- 2 or more years — eligible for a 3 -year work permit
+- 2 or more years — eligible for a 3-year work permit

 Important: Your PGWP validity date can never extend past the date of your passport validity.
 Make sure your passport is valid for the entire length of time you should be eligible.

-- Changed your status to a visitor
+- Change your status to a visitor before your study permit expires

 PGWP Letter of Completion: After you apply to graduate, we will run a graduation audit to confirm you are eligible to complete your program.
 We will then upload the letter to MyCreds™.
 Look for an email from MyCreds™ in your personal email address.
 Review how to access through MyCreds™ for more details.